What Is the IRS Fresh Start Program?

 You’re ineligible

 The IRS doesn’t accept all OICs.
-For example, it typically doesn’t approve offers when it determines that the individual or business is capable of paying off their debt in cash or through assets owned.
+For example, it typically doesn’t approve offers when it determines that the individual or business is capable of paying off their debt in cash or with assets they own.

 If your OIC is denied and you’re deemed ineligible, the IRS will notify you with a letter.
 Both your application and application fee will be returned.
 Any payments submitted with your application will be applied toward your outstanding tax bill.